Tofull/py3dtiles_merger/README.rst

 Contribution
 #############

 Contributions are welcome.
-Feel free to open an issue for a question, a remark, a typo, a bugfixe or a wanted feature.
+Feel free to open an issue for a question, a remark, a typo, a bugfix or a wanted feature.